Go to the Nature Institute’s home page

 Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 In 1923 Wilhelm Johannsen, the Danish plant physiologist and pioneering geneticist who had earlier given biologists the word “gene”, expressed concern about the way genes were being conceived as neat, cleanly separable causal units.
-He made the following curious remark, which remains today as intriguing as ever, despite its never having prompted much serious discussion within the field of genetics as a whole:
+He made the following curious remark, which remains today as intriguing as ever, despite its never having had much effect on the direction of genetic research:

-The pomace-fly, of course, was the fruit fly (Drosophila melanogaster) that Thomas Hunt Morgan, in his Princeton University laboratory, was famously converting into a “model organism” for genetic studies.
-Thanks to procedures for mutating genes, controlling the mating of the flies, and tracing the inheritance of traits, this was the fateful period during which “genetic” was becoming synonymous with “heritable”.
-The fact that whole cells — and not merely genes — pass between generations was progressively losing its significance in the minds of biologists interested in inheritance and evolution.
-They could, after all, now see cause and effect displayed in the relation between mutated segments of chromosomes and changes in eye color or defective body parts.
+The pomace fly, of course, was the fruit fly (Drosophila melanogaster) that Thomas Hunt Morgan, in his Princeton University laboratory, was famously converting into a “model organism” for genetic studies.
+Thanks to procedures for mutating genes, controlling the mating of the flies, and tracing the inheritance of traits, this was the fateful period during which the word “genetic” was inflating wildly until it swallowed up (among other things) the meaning of “heritable”.
+Oddly enough, the fact that whole cells — and not merely genes — pass as inheritances between generations was progressively losing its significance in the minds of biologists interested in inheritance and evolution.

-Johannsen realized that this new genetic work was based on the assumed existence of separate and independent causes of traits, and therefore left untouched what might easily be seen as the central problem of inheritance: the faithful reproduction of kind, or type — that is, the maintenance of the integral unity that harmonizes all the particular traits and parts of an organism and expresses that organism’s characteristic way of being.
-While mutated genes might result in (typically pathological) differences in certain narrowly conceived traits, this sort of change never reached through to the fundamental identity of the organism.
-Whatever the introduced variations (mutations), the pomace-flies always remained pomace-flies.
+On his part, Johannsen realized that the new genetic work, based as it was on the assumed existence of separate and independent causes of traits, left untouched what might easily be seen as the central problem of inheritance: the faithful reproduction of kind, or type — that is, the maintenance of the materially perplexing, integral unity that harmonizes all the particular traits and parts of an organism and expresses a species’ characteristic way of being.
+While mutated genes might result in (typically pathological) differences in certain narrowly conceived traits, this sort of change never reached through to the fundamental identity (“that great central something”) defining an organism as this kind of organism.
+Whatever the artificially induced and disfiguring mutational horrors, the pomace flies always remained pomace flies.

-Johannsen’s problem arises because we can hardly help recognizing the distinctive unity of a living being — a unity we have difficulty equating to any particular parts.
-Rather, the organism seems in some way responsible for its parts.
+Johannsen’s problem arises because we can hardly help recognizing the distinctive unity of a living being — a unity we cannot equate to any particular parts.
+Rather, the unified whole seems in some way responsible for its parts which, in turn, always appear to be expressions of the whole.
 We never see an organism being constructed or assembled from already-existing parts.
-In its development it works to bring them about — to differentiate them out of a prior unity.
-Every organism is the power to do this work, and the power is not derivable from its results.
-If some of its parts become deformed, the organism works out of its unity to compensate for the deformities, doing so according to the way of being of its own kind.
+In its development it works to bring them about — to differentiate them out of a prior and continuing unity.
+Every organism is the power to do this work, and the power is not derivable from its material results.
+If some of its parts become deformed, the organism works out of its unity to compensate for the deformities as best it can, doing so according to the way of being of its own kind.

-The distinction between a fundamental, shared nature, on one hand, and individual peculiarities that occur within that shared nature, on the other, has practical implications for genetic research:
+The distinction between a fundamental, shared nature, on one hand, and individual peculiarities incidentally distinguishing organisms sharing that nature, on the other, has practical implications for genetic research:

 The broad general resemblances of type give no hold for experimental or statistical treatment, and have accordingly on the whole been ignored.
 But it is this general hereditary resemblance which constitutes the main problem.
 [The gene theory] deals only with differences between closely allied forms, and with the modes of inheritance of these differences; it leaves the main problem quite untouched as to why, for example, from a pair of Drosophila only Drosophila arise.
 It takes for granted the inheritance of Johannsen’s “great central something” — the general hereditary equipment of the species (Russell 1930, pp. 269-70).